Mause/duckdb_engine/README.md

 $ pip install duckdb-engine
 ```

-Once you'ved installed this package, you should be able to just use it, as sqlalchemy does a python path search
+Once you've installed this package, you should be able to just use it, as sqlalchemy does a python path search

 ```python
 from sqlalchemy import Column, Integer, Sequence, String, create_engine